Goaty81/Wireshark/README.md

 # Wireshark
-In this Repository ill be report findings in Wireshark!
+In this Repository ill be doing report findings in Wireshark!